silkodenis/combine-networking/README.md

 # Combine Networking

-CombineNetworking is a robust and flexible HTTP networking library for Swift, designed to leverage the Combine framework for handling network requests in a declarative way.
+CombineNetworking is a robust and flexible HTTP networking package for Swift, designed to leverage the Combine framework for handling network requests in a declarative way.
 This package simplifies the process of making HTTP requests, decoding responses, and handling errors.

 ## Core Features